matldupont/matdupont-dev/blog/220127/01-setup.md

 Oh yeah, I use `yarn` because I like it.
 Pick one and stick to it within a project.
 Doesn't _really_ matter which.

-The thing that matters is that you make sure to add any dependencies used for your environment and the build process as _devDependencies_.
+The thing that matters is that I make sure to add any dependencies used for my environment and the build process as _devDependencies_.
 Hence the `-D` flag.

 ## Configure Typescript

-I never remember this stuff, so I'm just grabbing this for a blog:
+I never remember this stuff, so I'm just grabbing this from a blog:

 ```
 {